g-ellsworth/design-process/Exercises/prekickoff.md

 #### 2. Set up a “Pre-Kickoff Meeting” with the Project Champion
 * Confirm that the scope is still relevant, particularly because things may have changed since the SOW was first drafted.
 * Decide how many interviews will be necessary, and who they will be with.
+Understand the organization structure, especially the positions and relationship between the people/teams who will be interviewed.
 * Obtain any current reports that are used or screenshots of the existing solution.
 * Understand the business as a whole, the different roles in the company, and any key metrics, activities, and processes.